seanthegeek/seanthegeek.github.io/_posts/2024-08-12-my-painful-but-worthwhile-migration-from-wordpress-to-jekyll.md

 I looked for a while for automated ways to export the content.
 My goals were:

-- Retain existing permalinks so don't break incoming links
+- Retain existing permalinks so I don't break incoming links
 - Convert post content from HTML to Markdown
   - Yes, technically Jekyll can serve HTML, but
     - HTML posts are difficult to edit/maintain